filegator/filegator/docs/configuration/auth.md

         ],
 ```

-## Custom Authentication using 3rd party
+## Custom Authentication using 3rd party (WordPress or similar)

 If you want to use FileGator as a part of another application, you probably already have users stored somewhere else.
 What you need in this case is to build a new custom Auth adapter that matches the [AuthInterface](https://github.com/filegator/filegator/blob/master/backend/Services/Auth/AuthInterface.php) to connect those two.
-This new adapter will try to authenticate users in your application and store a [User](https://github.com/filegator/filegator/blob/master/backend/Services/Auth/User.php) object into the filegator's session.
+This new adapter will try to authenticate users in your application and translate each user into filegator [User](https://github.com/filegator/filegator/blob/master/backend/Services/Auth/User.php) object.

-Please look at this simplest [demo auth adapter](https://github.com/filegator/demo_auth_adapter) to see how all this works.
+You can look at this simple [WordPress auth adapter](https://github.com/filegator/wp_auth_adapter) to see how all this works.

 ## API authentication